siderolabs/talos/docs/talosctl/talosctl_cluster_create.md

-      --cpus string                 the share of CPUs as fraction (each container) (default "1.5") --disk int                    the limit on disk size in MB (each VM) (default 4096) --endpoint string             use endpoint instead of provider defaults -h, --help                        help for create
+      --cpus string                 the share of CPUs as fraction (each container) (default "1.5") --disk int                    the limit on disk size in MB (each VM) (default 4096) --endpoint string             use endpoint instead of provider defaults -p, --exposed-ports string        Comma-separated list of ports/protocols to expose on init node.
+Ex -p <hostPort>:<containerPort>/<protocol (tcp or udp)> (Docker provisioner only)
+  -h, --help                        help for create
       --image string                the image to use (default "docker.io/autonomy/talos:latest") --init-node-as-endpoint       use init node as endpoint instead of any load balancer endpoint